sumitgupta0001/sumitgupta.github.io/_posts/2018-09-15-FDI_GOOD_OR_BAAD.md

 <h2>2.
 Influencing Indian Market:</h2>
-<div>First, we must understand the nature of investors who are bringing FDI in developing countries like India.
+<p align="justify">First, we must understand the nature of investors who are bringing FDI in developing countries like India.
 These institutions and persons like Hedge funds, Pension Funds of USA, SoftBank are very wealthy and want large returns on their investments because western world is passing through a near-zero rate regime.
 They are always looking for attractive places for investment.
 Their only concern is profit.
 They are not concerned about providing employment or development of country.
 So, suppose if they see that Indonesia is looking more promising that India now due to some quarterly results or some announcement by Indonesian or Indian government, they will pull all their money out of India and invest it in Indonesia.
 This will in turn put pressure on Rupee and hurt our Current account deficit and lead to runaway inflation.
 These investors are also fickle minded.
-They react very vigorously to any news like Federal Reserve raising rates, bad monsoon in India etc. So over reliance on them will make our economy very unpredictable and more exposed to dangers of world market.</div>
+They react very vigorously to any news like Federal Reserve raising rates, bad monsoon in India etc. So over reliance on them will make our economy very unpredictable and more exposed to dangers of world market.</p>

 <h2>3.
 Concentration Of FDI leading to regional inequalities:</h2>
 <p align="justify">Generally, you will find these traits that FDI goes to already rich states like Maharashtra, Delhi, Gujarat, Tamil Nadu.
 So, all the benefits of FDI gets accrued to these states only while states like Odisha, Jharkhand, Bihar lag.
 This is very dangerous as it exacerbates already humongous regional economic differences in India.</p>